mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 published: true
 ...

 This is a follow up to a post a wrote last year about Mithril v0.24.
-It has since been updated to a v1.0 release.
+At the time of this writing, Mithril's current release is v:1.1.6.
 There are a number of small changes and some awesome new stuff so I'm rewriting and extending my earlier post.

-[Mithril](https://mithril.js.org/) is a JavaScript framework for writing web site front ends.
+[Mithril](https://mithril.js.org/) is a JavaScript framework for writing Web site front ends.
 It's similar to React but is easier to understand, faster and much much smaller (8K compressed).

 What's surprising is despite its tiny size, it's a more potent solution